Jimmie Gibbs Munroe

-Jimmie Gibbs Munroe (born April 15, 1952) is a ProRodeo Hall of Fame barrel racer inductee for 2019.
-Munroe is also the granddaughter of Zack Miller of the renowned Miller Brothers 101 Wild West Show.
-In addition, she also served in many positions on the Women's Professional Rodeo Association and helped advanced many causes for women competitors.
+Jimmie Gibbs Munroe (born April 15, 1952) is a ProRodeo Hall of Fame barrel racer inductee in 2019.
+She is also the granddaughter of Zack Miller of the renowned Miller Brothers 101 Wild West Show.
+In addition, she also served in many positions on the Women's Professional Rodeo Association (WPRA) and helped advanced many causes for women competitors.

 Life

 Jimmie Gibbs Munroe was born Jimmie Gibbs on April 15, 1952, in Clifton, Texas.
 Munroe was 3 when she rode in her first horse show.
 She was 10 when she competed in her first rodeo.
 In 1980, she married another rodeo hall of fame inductee, Dan "Bud" Munroe, and they have one daughter whom they named Tassie.

 Career

-In addition to being a hall of fame barrel racer, she is also an American World Barrel Racing Champion in the Professional Rodeo Cowboys Association (PRCA).
+In addition to being a hall of fame barrel racer, she is also a barrel racing world champion in the Women's Professional Rodeo Association (WPRA).
 In December 1975, she won the championship at the National Finals Rodeo (NFR) in Oklahoma City, Oklahoma.